 They can also be used to create special effects, such as shooting through a translucent scrim to create a dreamy, ethereal look.

-Scrims are an essential tool for anyone who wants to have greater control over the quality of light on a subject.
+Scrims are an essential tool for anyone who wants to control the quality of light on a subject more effectively.

 Why is it Called a Scrim?